mlflow/mlflow/docs/source/pipelines.rst

       repository using |Databricks Repos|.

       .. image:: _static/images/pipelines_databricks_repo_ui.png
-        :width: 50%
+        :width: 55%

 2. Run the pipeline and inspect its results.
+When a pipeline run completes, MLflow Pipelines creates and displays an interactive **Step Card** displaying the results of the last executed :ref:`step <steps-key-concept>`

     .. code-section::